tom2tom/CMSMS22XDev/README.md

 Suitable for PHP's 7.1 to 8.3.

-Once destined to become a CMSMS 2.2 micro-release.
+Formerly destined to become a CMSMS 2.2 micro-release.

 The one that got away.
 Anyone interested, put a line in the water and reel this one in.